 As you can clearly see – a long and complicated shortcode like this is NOT something you would want to have to manually create every time you wanted to insert a Showcase Box.
 This is why we make it SO easy for you within the user interface for AmaLinks Pro®!

 Here at AmaLinks Pro®, we are aware of the fact that lots of people like to use content templates which sometimes include shortcodes for elements like Showcase Boxes.
 We understand how this can make the content creation process much easier by simply instructing writers to change out the ASIN in the shortcode for the desired result.
-So… we created a (more or less) non-editable Showcase Box that can easily be inserted with a very simple shortcode!
+So… we worked to develop a method for all non-image-focused showcase boxes to be easily inserted with a very simple shortcode!